 CSU Mountain Campus under the Milky Way.
 Time-lapse photo with shooting stars.

-CSU Mountain Campus Summer Courses
+CSU Mountain Campus Courses

 • Environmental Humanities is offered by the College of Liberal Arts.
 Students may take any or all of the two-week, three-credit courses.
 Courses are: